crispab/signup/README.md

 This is the fourth version of the SignUp Service.

 - It is written in Scala and based on the Play Framework.
-- Anorm is used for SQL Database access*
+- Anorm is used for SQL Database access
 - Heroku is used for deployment

-*) H2 when running locally, PostgreSQL on Heroku

 ### Play Framework ###